ResearchIT/pronto-user-docs/docs/file_transfers/scp.md

 scp <YourNetID>@prontodtn.las.iastate.edu:/<YourWorkingDirectory>/<FileName> <FileName>
 ```

-When finished, navigate on your computer to <FolderName> or <FileName> on your computer to verify that your files have successfully transfered.
+When finished, navigate on your computer to <FolderName> or <FileName> on your computer to verify that your files have successfully transferred.

 ### More examples